 - Set snares, now referred to as cable restraints, without the following criteria being met: comprised of stranded steel cable with a minimum diameter of 5/64 inches.
 Cable restraints must be equipped with a relaxing-type lock.
 The cable may not exceed 7 feet in length from the anchor point to the relaxing lock and must be equipped with at least one swivel device, which allows for 360° rotation, between the loop and the anchor.
 The cable restraint must have stops affixed to the cable to ensure that the cable that makes up the loop may not have a circumference greater than 38 inches when fully open, or a circumference less than 6 ¼ inches when fully closed.
 Cable restraints with a maximum loop circumference of 12 ½ inches do not require cable stops.
 Cable restraints must be maintained in good condition so that all components operate properly.

 - Move, take, or damage any trap, or take, or attempt to take, wildlife from any trap without first acquiring specific advance permission.

-- Use or possess killer or conibear traps with a jaw spread in excess of 5 inches.
+- Use killer or conibear traps with a jaw spread in excess of 5 inches.

 - Use diving or box traps for muskrats.